alexzorin/authy/README.md

 ## Applications

 ### authy-export
-This program will enrol itself as an additional device on your Authy account and export all of your TOTP tokens in [Key URI Format](https://github.com/google/google-authenticator/wiki/Key-Uri-Format).
+This program will enroll itself as an additional device on your Authy account and export all of your TOTP tokens in [Key URI Format](https://github.com/google/google-authenticator/wiki/Key-Uri-Format).

 **Installation**